Getting Started

 ManifestHub API Key (optional)

-If you have a ManifestHub API key, enter it here to enable searching the ManifestHub manifest database.
+If you have a ManifestHub API key, enter it on the download page to enable searching the ManifestHub manifest database.
 This provides access to a large collection of Steam manifests as an additional source.

 Manifest Sources